Theresa May vows action on upskirting after Tory MP blocks Bill

 Theresa May has moved to soothe anger at the actions of one of her party’s longest-serving MPs after he blocked a bid to criminalise upskirting.

-The British prime minister, who last month signalled her support for the campaign to ban people from taking pictures up someone’s clothing without their consent, pledged the Government would back moves to get the anti-upskirting legislation through Parliament.
+The Prime Minister, who last month signalled her support for the campaign to ban people from taking pictures up someone’s clothing without their consent, pledged the Government would back moves to get the anti-upskirting legislation through Parliament.

 The PM expressed her “disappointment” that the private member’s Bill, which would have made upskirting a criminal offence in its own right, was delayed in the Commons.